howthep/learn-love/README.md

 # learn-love
-##
-- keep
-##
+## TODO
-- todo: unit coordinate [-1,1]
+1.  unit coordinate [-1,1]
-- todo: practice some animation principle, stretch, anticipation
+2.  practice some animation principle, stretch, anticipation
+3. Scene class
-- todo: rewrite classic.lua, `__index` should be carefully done
+4.  rewrite classic.lua, `__index` should be carefully done

 ## note
 - use `Array:push`, DO NOT use `Array.push`
 - line